daronphang/investment_resources/inflation/stocks_commodities_correlation.md

 - Inflation: acts as hedge against inflation as it has stable value.
 - Supply and demand.
 - Federal Reserve: opportunity cost for non-interest bearing assets increases when interest rates rise.
-- US dollar: devalued USD makes gold more attractive while stronger dollar has opposite effect as it becomes more expensive in foreign countries.
+- US dollar: devalued USD makes gold more attractive to foreign investors while stronger dollar has opposite effect.